Compare New Jersey Energy Rates

 What’s a good rate for electricity?

 Some customers like fixed-rate plans for peace of mind and to protect against spikes in the price.
-A variable-rate plan is a good option for those who like to keep their options open – even if it means a slightly higher electric bill.
+A variable-rate plan is a good option for those who want to keep their options open – even if it means a slightly higher electric bill.
 Green energy plans will be appreciated by sustainability enthusiasts.
 The best electric rate is tailored to the specific needs of the customer.
 You can compare electric rates by simply entering your zip code on our website.

 Updated on